 - 1 tablespoon fresh rosemary, finely chopped

-- sea salt and freshly ground black pepper
+- a few turns freshly ground black pepper

 - olive oil for the grill

 - 6 tablespoons Mayonnaise (I prefer one made with avocado oil)